Shake up Taco Tuesday with these colorful Taco Stuffed Peppers filled with ground beef, taco spices, black beans, corn, and melted cheese.

 - Classic Margarita Cocktails

-Taco Stuffed Bell Peppers FAQ's
+Taco Stuffed Peppers FAQ's

 Yes, you can substitute ground turkey in this recipe.
 However, you may need to add more seasoning when substituting ground turkey.